Lucy Suchman: Professional affiliations

 In 1988, Suchman served as the program chair for the Second Conference on Computer-Supported Cooperative Work.
 She also served as the Program Chair for the first Conference on Participatory Design of Computer Systems.
 Between 1982 and 1990, Suchman was on the board of directors of the Computer Professionals for Social Responsibility, a group she helped to form.
 Suchman is currently a member of the International Committee for Robot Arms Control.
 In addition, she serves as a Collaborating Editor for Social Studies of Science.

 Suchman is also affiliated with numerous academic institutions.
-She served as president of the Society for Social Studies of Science from 2016-2017.
+She served as president of the Society for Social Studies of Science from 2016 to 2017.
 She has served as a visiting senior research fellow with King's College London's Work, Interaction and Technology Research Group and as an adjunct professor for the Interaction Design and Work Practice Laboratory at Sydney's University of Technology.
 Suchman currently serves as an adjunct professor at the IT University of Copenhagen in Denmark.